bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 > Given an `m x n` binary matrix filled with `0`'s and `1`'s, find the largest square containing only `1`'s and return its area.

 _Use DP.
 State: `dp[i][j]` represents the side length of the largest square who's bottom-right corner is `i, j`. `dp[i][j] = 1 + min(dp[i - 1][j], dp[i - 1][j - 1], dp[i][j - 1])` if `matrix[i][j] == '1'` (else `0`).
 Optimisation - when doing bottom-up we only need to keep the last row so `dp` is 1D._

+--- [x] 222.
+Count Complete Tree Nodes (Easy/Medium)
+> Given the root of a complete binary tree, return the number of the nodes in the tree.
+Follow-up: Do it in `O(log(n))` time.

+_Calculate the depth `d` of the tree by going leftwards.
+Then, do a binary search to find the rightmost non-null node at depth `d`.
+At depth `d` there are `2^d` nodes: `0,...,2^d-1`.
+When searching if node `x` is in the tree, convert `x` to binary e.g. `6 -> 110`.
+The binary form tells us the path to take i.e. `110 -> right-right-left` to access the node `6` at depth `d`.
+The binary search implementation needs to be of form as in the problem `Find First And Last Position Of Element In Sorted Array`._

 ---
 - [x] 224.
 Basic Calculator (Hard)